Bearing False Witness

 Think about it, if I told you that all you had to do was tell yourself that something was true for that thing to actually become valid, how amazing that would be?
 Yet, it is still a false and lazy doctrine.
 Alma told Korihor that all things denote that there is a God and that he had the scriptures and the words of the prophets laid out before him.
 Korihor was ignorant and unwilling to gain a testimony of the truth through the arduous task of receiving personal revelation.
 How is this example of Korihor any different than “A testimony is found in the bearing of it”?

 And to be fair, the brethren today are encouraging people to believe in Christ and His atoning sacrifice.
 But, they are also inserting false doctrines and beliefs.
-They’ve changed God’s word and teach some very concerning philosophies.
+They’ve changed God’s word and taught some very concerning philosophies.
 Recently Russel Nelson taught the following to the saints in Europe: "There are 15 on the earth today, you can trust them completely."
 (Jan.
-2022, European Area Devotional) This is promoting blind obedience.
+2022, European Area Devotional) This promotes blind obedience.
 The LDS church beats this drum incessantly.
 “Trust the brethren, we cannot lead you astray.”
 Add to this the conditioning that happens to little children when they sing the familiar tune of “follow the prophet, don’t go astray.
 Follow the prophet, he knows the way.”
 What they fail to include is the idea that we are ONLY to follow man, the arm of flesh, when the Spirit adds a confirming witness of their words to us personally.
-(2 Nephi 28:30-31) What president Nelson just taught the saints is an anti-Christian philosophy and a twisting of Christ’s doctrine.
+(2 Nephi 28:30-31) What President Nelson just taught the saints is an anti-Christian philosophy and a twisting of Christ’s doctrine.

 We could discuss at great length the idea of belief vs. testimony, but I find one of the best examples of how to gain a witness of truth for ourselves, even a knowledge of all things, was taught by Alma in the Book of Mormon.
-(Alma 32:27-43) He makes a comparison of experimenting upon the word and allowing it to grow.
+(Alma 32:27-43) He makes a comparison between experimenting upon the word and allowing it to grow.
 If it is a good seed, and we nourish it, the seed will grow so that we may have a sure witness, even a perfect knowledge, in that thing.
 We can know that our Heavenly Parents love us.
-We can know that Jesus Christ is our Savior, that he redeemed all of mankind and all of creation.
-We can know that repentance and forgiveness are possible, and that lasting peace and happiness are a reality.
+We can know that Jesus Christ is our Savior and that he redeemed all of mankind and all of creation.
+We can know that repentance and forgiveness are possible and that lasting peace and happiness are a reality.

 My intentions here are to help you understand that not everything pronounced by man, however well-intentioned, is correct, even if spoken by a church leader.
 I also want you to understand that it is ok to state that you believe something to be true, and that you have great hope in that belief.
 It’s ok that we may not have full knowledge that a principle is true.
-And lastly, I want to witness that a path has been provided for us that we may know the truthfulness of all things.
+And lastly, I want to witness that a path has been provided for us so that we may know the truthfulness of all things.
 Just because a man says he speaks for God, doesn’t always mean that God approves.
 Hence the invitation to experiment upon the word to prove all things.

 I know that blessings will come as we diligently seek the word of God.
 Through this process of experimentation, I have come to know many things to be true for myself.
 I also have many questions that I continue to experiment upon.
 And here we all are in mortality, being given a splendid opportunity to test and try, to learn and to grow.
 Any effort we make will be rewarded.
 And it is our hope in the end that we are the recipients of the blessings as shared by Alma: